bongiozzo/musica_mustdie/output/band_devildriver.md

 # Devildriver

-Дискография
+## Дискография

-"DevilDriver" 2003, Metalcore
+### "DevilDriver" 2003, Metalcore

+1. Nothing's Wrong?
+02:37
+2. I Could Care Less 03:36
+3. Die (And Die Now) 02:59
+4. I Dreamed I Died 03:29
+5. Cry For Me Sky (Eulogy Of The Scorned) 04:00
+6. The Mountain 04:05
+7. Knee Deep 03:10
+8. What Does It Take (To Be A Man) 03:13
+9. Swinging The Dead 03:37
+10. Revelation Machine 03:30
+11. Meet The Wretched 04:07
+12. Devil's Son 02:48

-"The Fury Of Our Maker's Hand" 2005, Nu Metal
+### "The Fury Of Our Maker's Hand" 2005, Nu Metal

+1. End Of The LIne
+2. Driving Down The Darkness
+3. Grinf**ked
+4. Hold Back The Day
+5. Sin & Sacrifice
+6. Ripped Apart
+7. Pale Horse Apocalypse
+8. Just Run
+9. Impending Disaster
+10. Bear Witness Unto
+11. Before The Hangman's Noose
+12. Fury Of OurMaker's Hand, The
+13. Unlucky 13 - (Bonus Track)
+14. Guilty As Sin - (Bonus Track)
+15. Digging Up Corpses - (Bonus Track)
+16. I Could Care Less - (live, Bonus Track)
+17. Hold Back The Day - (live, Bonus Track)
+18. Ripped Apart - (live, Bonus Track)

-"The Last Kind Words" 2007, Hardcore
+### "The Last Kind Words" 2007, Hardcore

+1. Not All Who Wander Are Lost 03:31
+2. Clouds Over California 04:09
+3. Bound by the Moon 04:00
+4. Horn of Betrayal 04:24
+5. These Fighting Words 03:57
+6. Head on to Heartache (Let Them Rot) 04:21
+7. Burning Sermon 03:38
+8. Monsters of the Deep 04:02
+9. Tirades of Truth 05:11
+10. When Summoned 03:04
+11. The Axe Shall Fall 05:15

-"Pray For Villains" 2009, Hardcore
+### "Pray For Villains" 2009, Hardcore

+1. Pray For Villains 04:02
+2. Pure Sincerity 04:38
+3. Fate Stepped In 05:10
+4. Back With A Vengeance 03:42
+5. I've Been Sober 05:16
+6. Resurrection Blvd.
+03:59
+7. Forgiveness Is A Six Gun 04:42
+8. Waiting For November 05:07
+9. It's In The Cards 04:25
+10. Another Night in London 03:05
+11. Bitter Pill 04:25
+12. Teach Me To Whisper 04:01
+13. I See Belief 03:55

-"Beast" 2011, Melodic Death Metal
+### "Beast" 2011, Melodic Death Metal

+1. Dead to Rights 04:53
+2. Bring the Fight (to the Floor) 03:33
+3. Hardened 05:46
+4. Shitlist 04:04
+5. Talons Out (Teeth Sharpened) 04:20
+6. You Make Me Sick 05:18
+7. Coldblooded 04:06
+8. Blur 04:58
+9. The Blame Game 04:00
+10. Black Soul Choir 05:07
+11. Crowns of Creation 04:55
+12. Lend Myself to the Night 04:01

+Recorded at Sonic Ranch.
+Produced by Mark Lewis.
+Mixed by Andy Sneap.

-"Winter Kills" 2013, Metalcore
+### "Winter Kills" 2013, Metalcore

-"Trust No One" 2016, Metalcore
+### "Trust No One" 2016, Metalcore

 ## Отношения с другими группами